bicycle-codes/identity/README.md

 import { writeKeyToDid } from '@ssc-hermes/util'

 test('add a device to the identity', async t => {
-    // create a new `crypto`, serving as the new device const _crypto = await createCryptoComponent()
+    // create a new `crypto`, the new device const _crypto = await createCryptoComponent()
     const newDid = await writeKeyToDid(_crypto)

-    const exchangeKey = await _crypto.keystore.publicExchangeKey()
+    // need to get the exchange key of the new device somehow const exchangeKey = await _crypto.keystore.publicExchangeKey()
     // must be added with the existing device/crypto instance,
-    // because we need to decrypt the AES key in order to encrypt it to the new
+    //   because we need to decrypt the AES key in order to encrypt it to the
-    //   device
+    //   new device

     // pass in the existing `identity` object,
     //   return a new identity
     const id = await add(identity, crypto, newDid, exchangeKey)